 Antihistamines are divided into two main classes:

-- First generation (sedating) : These older antihistamines may cause drowsiness and impair responsiveness.
+- First generation (sedating) : These older antihistamines can cause drowsiness and impair reaction time.
 Examples include diphenhydramine (Benadryl) and chlorpheniramine.
-Not only do they work against histamine, but they can also affect other receptors in the body, which can lead to side effects such as dry mouth, blurred vision and urinary retention.
+They not only target histamine but can also affect other receptors in the body, leading to side effects such as dry mouth, blurred vision, and urinary retention.

-- Second generation (non-sedating) : These newer antihistamines are more specific to histamine receptors and typically do not cause drowsiness.
+- Second generation (non-sedating) : These newer antihistamines are more specific to histamine receptors and generally do not cause drowsiness.
 Examples include cetirizine (Zyrtec), loratadine (Claritin), and fexofenadine (Allegra).
-They are suitable for everyday use and have less impact on responsiveness.
+They are suitable for daily use and impair reaction time less.

-- Allergic rhinitis : Both generations of antihistamines can be used to relieve sneezing, runny or stuffy nose, and nasal itching.
+- Allergic rhinitis : Both generations of antihistamines can be used to relieve sneezing, runny or blocked nose, and nasal itching.

 - Urticaria and angioedema : They can reduce itching and swelling of the skin.

-- Insect stings and bites : To relieve itching and swelling.
+- Insect bites and stings : For the relief of itching and swelling.

 - Mild allergic skin reactions : To reduce itching and rashes.